-Personal Tax - Self Assessment

-Under the self assessment regime an individual is responsible for ensuring that their tax liability is calculated and any tax owing is paid on time.

-The self assessment cycle

-Tax returns are issued shortly after the end of the fiscal year.
-The fiscal year runs from 6 April to the following 5 April (thanks to the switch from the Julian to the Gregorian calendar in 1752), so 2023/24 runs from 6 April 2023 to 5 April 2024.
+Personal Tax - Self Assessment Making you more than just a number Under the self assessment regime an individual is responsible for ensuring that their tax liability is calculated and any tax owing is paid on time.
+The self assessment cycle Tax returns are issued shortly after the end of the fiscal year.
+The fiscal year runs from 6 April to the following 5 April (thanks to the switch from the Julian to the Gregorian calendar in 1752), so 2024/25 runs from 6 April 2024 to 5 April 2025.
 Tax returns are issued to all those whom HMRC are aware need a return including all those who are self-employed or company directors.
 Those individuals who complete returns online are sent a notice advising them that a tax return is due.
 If a taxpayer is not issued with a tax return but has tax due they should notify HMRC who may then issue a return.
 A taxpayer is normally required to file their tax return by 31 January following the end of the fiscal year.
-The 2023/24 return must be filed by 31 October 2024 if submitted in 'paper' format.
+The 2024/25 return must be filed by 31 October 2025 if submitted in 'paper' format.
 Returns submitted after this date must be filed online otherwise penalties will apply.
+Penalties Late filing penalties apply for personal tax returns as follows: • £100\ penalty immediately after the due date for filing (even if there is no tax to pay or the tax due has already been paid). \The full penalty of £100 will always be due if your return is filed late even if there is no tax outstanding.
+Additional penalties can be charged as follows: